 - Assist you in developing strategies to cope with difficult situations

-- Help liaise with tutors and other university departments
+- Help liaise with your department and other staff

 - Consider perspectives on situations and help you think these through together with possible outcomes

 - Support you in managing your whole student experiences, academic, social and in relation to your wellbeing

 If you are a Home student, you can access funding for specialist mentoring through the Disabled Student Allowances (DSAs) .
 DSAs are disability related support grants, they are not means tested and not repayable.
 If you have not applied for DSAs or are in the process of applying when you come to university please speak to the Disability Team about how to arrange mentoring.